In Tangelo you can add block tags. Block tags are mostly used to tag text information in your report.

 Changing or removing a block tag

-To change a block tag, follow the steps listed above, but first remove the block tag from the section by clicking the trashcan-icon.
+Alternatively to change a block tag as above remove the block tag from the section by clicking the trashcan-icon.
 This will clear the block tag.
 You can now select a new block tag.

 More and in-depth information about block tagging: https://www.xbrl.org/guidance/ixbrl-tagging-features/#9-multiple-tags-for-a-value